-It even won the Google Innovation of the year award in 2020, which further shows its importance in the current digital advertising ecosystem.
+It even won the Google Innovation of the year award twice, which further shows its importance in the current digital advertising ecosystem.

 By all means, remember to vet traffic sources and use quality sources, as mentioned above.
 However, if you want to purchase AdSense safe traffic and not wonder if the traffic is safe, use Traffic Cop for peace of mind and ultimate control.

 Let ad revenue clawbacks and potential ad account bans be a thing of the past.
 Sign up for Traffic Cop today!